-- Spray Mark a point at the specified distance away from the firing model; each model wholly or partially between the firing model and the marked point suffers 1 hit, whether friendly or enemy. - Blast On a successful hit, any models partly or wholly within half the blast diameter also suffer 1 hit, whether friendly or enemy.
-A circular template may be used to determine blast area.

-Precise - Any successful hits are Critical Hits.
+- Blast On a successful hit, any models partly or wholly within half the blast diameter also suffer 1 hit, whether friendly or enemy.
+A circular template may be used to determine blast area. - Indirect Indirect fire does not require direct Line of Sight of the firing model, only that the target model be at least 12" away from the firing model; however, target models count as having Cover. - Piercing Any successful hits are Critical Hits. - Precise The target re-rolls successful Defense results.

-Piercing - Any damage caused is Critical Damage.